Xetibo/ReSet-Doc/sections/plugin_implementation/mockups.typ

 and "English (US)", while all other layouts are shown at the same time.
-This makes it harder for the user to find a specific layout because filtering the layouts with the search bar can still show layouts of another language, which have a similar name. //todo add example
+This makes it harder for the user to find a specific layout because filtering the layouts with the search bar can still show layouts of another language, which have a similar name.
+In @keyboard-add-layout-mock a mockup of this feature can be seen.

 #align(
   center, [#figure(
       img(
         "../figures/keyboardAddLayoutMock.png", width: 75%, extension: "figures",
-      ), caption: [Mock of keyboard add layout plugin], )],
+      ), caption: [Mock of keyboard add layout plugin], )<keyboard-add-layout-mock>],
 )